JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2010_Spring.md

 Lara Amyx, a member of the Education Committee and the conference program coordinator, says that some of the workshop leaders indicated that they will require advance preparation and pre-registration for their sessions.

-Beyond study, there will be ample opportunity for experiences designed to “generate a feeling of fellowship with the divine.” [[UB 103:4.1](/en/The_Urantia_Book/103#p4_1)] According to Bobbie Dreier, who is in charge of the conference worship activities, “The campus has spacious and peaceful grounds for reflection and lovely chapels for meditation, prayer, and worship.”
+Beyond study, there will be ample opportunity for experiences designed to “generate a feeling of fellowship with the divine.” <a id="a47_126"></a>[[UB 103:4.1](/en/The_Urantia_Book/103#p4_1)] According to Bobbie Dreier, who is in charge of the conference worship activities, “The campus has spacious and peaceful grounds for reflection and lovely chapels for meditation, prayer, and worship.”

 The plenary sessions will open in the spirit of communion, with activities designed to lead us Godward, and the conference will culminate with a morning of inspirational music, poetry reading, meditation, and a remembrance of our Creator brother Michael.